-The downward bend in the relation of TMT-B-A to FAQ at high TMT-B-A scores (see Fig. 2) was largely reflective of a proportionally large number of subjects with assigned ceiling scores on TMT-B (because they exceeded the time limit of 300 seconds) while having floor or relatively low scores on FAQ, a phenomenon which was especially common in the MCI group.
-This "bending" may be a subject selection artifact, that is, subjects who were at ceiling on TMT-B and also scored poorly (high) on FAQ, may have been too impaired to be included in the MCI group, and perhaps even too demented to be included in ADNI, thus resulting in an over-representation in the poor (high) TMT-B/good (low) FAQ region; therefore, the observed "bend."
+The downward bend in the relation of TMT-B-A to FAQ at high TMT-B-A scores (see Figure 2), was largely reflective of a proportionally large number of subjects with assigned ceiling scores on TMT-B (because they exceeded the time limit of 300 seconds) while having floor or relatively low scores on FAQ, a phenomenon which was especially common in the MCI group.
+This "bending" may be a subject selection artifact, i.e., subjects who were at ceiling on TMT-B and also scored poorly (high) on FAQ, may have been too impaired to be included in the MCI group, and perhaps even too demented to be included in ADNI, thus resulting in an over-representation in the poor (high) TMT-B / good (low) FAQ region; ergo the observed "bend".

 In terms of effect sizes, all terms involving diagnosis uniquely accounted for about 10% of the variance in FAQ, whereas all other significant terms each contributed only a few or a fraction of a percentage point.
-The relatively large effect size for diagnosis is evident in the wide separation of
+(The relatively large effect size for diagnosis is evident in the wide separation of diagnostic groups seen in Figure 1 and Figure 2).
+The remaining portion of the 60% of variance accounted for in FAQ is confounded covariation of the correlated significant predictors, which cannot be disentangled statistically but in unison predict a substantial portion of the FAQ variance.